pierrepicaud/resume/README.md

 ## Experience

 **Teaching Assistant for Intro to DevOps Course**, Innopolis University, August - December 2023
-- Assisted in teaching the "Intro to DevOps" course, led by Professor [Name], providing insights into real-world DevOps practices.
+- Assisted in teaching the "Intro to DevOps" course, led by Professor Dmitry Creed, providing insights into real-world DevOps practices.
 - Conducted weekly tutorial sessions, reinforcing key DevOps concepts and tools.
 - Developed and graded assignments and projects, focusing on practical applications of DevOps methodologies.
 - Offered one-on-one mentoring to students, helping them grasp complex technical concepts and troubleshooting methods.